 Open AI Launches GPT Store: Personalized Chatbots, Subscription Access

-OpenAI has officially unveiled the GPT Store, providing a limited group of users and official partners the ability to share personalized chatbots within the community.
+OpenAI has officially unveiled the GPT Store, allowing a limited group of users and official partners to share personalized chatbots within the community.

 Access to the platform isn’t open to the general public; a subscription to ChatGPT Plus ($20/£16 a month), Enterprise, or the recently introduced Teams plan is required.

-Upon subscription, you gain access to a diverse range of GPTs covering writing, programming, art generation, and even lifestyle advice.
+Upon subscription, you can access a diverse range of GPTs covering writing, programming, art generation, and even lifestyle advice.
 Notably, one can assist in refining designs for a tattoo you are contemplating.

 The introduction of the GPT Store was first revealed in November during the company’s inaugural DevDay conference.
 It was presented in conjunction with OpenAI’s recently launched create-a-chatbot service.